mercybassey/k8s-log-collector/ReadME.md

           restartPolicy: OnFailure
 ```

+Replace `[registry-username]/k8s-log-collector:latest` with your Docker image.

+Save this manifest to a file, e.g., `log-collector-cronjob.yaml`, and deploy
+the CronJob to your Kubernetes cluster with `kubectl apply -f log-collector-cronjob.yaml`.

 ## Notes

 - `Schedule`: The schedule field is a cron expression that determines how often the job runs.
-The example `0 */4 * * *` means the job will run every 4 hours.
+The example `*/30 * * * *` means the job will run every thirty minutes.
 You can adjust this to suit your needs.

-- `Container Image`: Replace [registry-username]/k8s-log-collector:latest with the your Docker image.
+- `Container Image`: Replace `[registry-username]/k8s-log-collector:latest` with the your Docker image.
-- `Environment Variables`: The manifest sets environment variables from the Kubernetes secret aws-credentials for AWS credentials.
+- `Environment Variables`: The manifest sets environment variables from the Kubernetes secret `aws-credentials` for AWS credentials.
 Other environment - - variables are set directly.
 Make sure these values match your environment and use case.
 - `Restart Policy`: The restartPolicy is set to OnFailure, meaning Kubernetes will restart the job if it fails.

 ## Deploying the CronJob